adiawara/Hello-World/README.md

 # Hello-World
+" The Hello World" project is a time-honoring tradition in the computer programming "

 Demonstrate that you've successfully installed your programming language and environment of your choice by submitting a screen dump of a "print('Hello world')" program executing in your environment.